A New Hard Fork of Bitcoin

 It consists of two phases…

-- “Coiling the spring” – In this phase, we gather evidence, and “stress test” our ideas by trying to falsify them.
-We purposefully de-emphasize marketing, hype, and politics – to the point of self-sabotage.
-We are pure truth-seeking; zero teamwork.
+- “Coiling the spring” – In this phase, we purposefully de-emphasize marketing, hype, and politics – to the point of self-sabotage.
+We gather evidence, and “stress test” our ideas by trying to falsify them.
+We are pure truth-seeking; zero teamwork and growth.
 Pure scout; zero solider.
 Pure mistake-theorizing; zero conflict-mentality.
-We avoid politics – and, in fact, we allow the sociopaths and parasites breathing room, so as to trick them into coming “out in the open” – so that we may identify them, before they become suspicious of us.
+We avoid politics – and, in fact, we allow the sociopaths and parasites to have breathing room, to hopefully trick them into coming “out in the open” – so that we may identify them, before they become suspicious of us.

 - “Unleashing the spring” – In this phase, we restore politics [and hype and marketing] to their rightful places.
-Since our idea has been improving objectively throughout phase 1, it has by now become significantly better.
-Thus it creates an opportunity, for new influencers, promoters, and politician-types to make their careers.
+Since our idea has been improving objectively throughout phase 1, it is (hopefully) now much better.
+Thus it creates an opportunity, for new influencers, promoters, and politician-types to “team up” with the newer, better idea.
 They have two advantages: [1] they can emulate their BTC-predecessors; and [2] they have a better fundamental idea to work with.

 …with the goal of paving the way for FAST “viral” growth.
 That is the only way a new coin can defeat Bitcoin.
 Early on, it must attract supporters who expect future fast growth; later, the fast growth must be fast enough to topple the #1 project before it can react.